Cabela's Big Game Hunter: Cabela's Big Game Hunter 4 (2000)

 Cabela's Big Game Hunter 4 was developed by Elsinore Multimedia Inc. and published by Activision in 2000.

 AllGame gave the game a score of three stars out of four, saying that it "does a good job of simulating actual hunts and hopefully the series will evolve into full use of 3D graphics, which would drastically improve the overall presentation.
 Even with the basic graphics, it's still fun to play and because you have the capability to create your own land, it allows you to get more involved.
 Those aspects, combined with the exceptional number of animals from which you can choose and the multitude of game settings, provide for a very good hunting simulation."

 Cabela's Big Game Hunter 5: Platinum Series (2001)

 Cabela's Big Game Hunter 5: Platinum Series was developed by Elsinore Multimedia Inc. and published by Activision in 2001.
 The game introduces a new feature, varmint hunting.

 Cabela's Big Game Hunter 6 (2002)

 Cabela's Big Game Hunter 6 was developed by nFusion Interactive and published by Activision Value Publishing, it was released on August 27, 2002.
-First time in the series, hunting can be done in two ways: in 3D graphics or in live action video.
+For the first time in the series, hunting can be done in two ways: in 3D graphics or in live action video.
 Game World Navigator gave the game a score of 6.8 out of 10.